Kttra/RatioCalculator/README.md

 # Ratio Calculator
 A ratio calculator/scaler made in C# using .NET 6.
 Additionally, this program can get the ratio of an image by drawing a rectangle over it.

-The purpose of this program is to simulate a ratio calculator.
 A ratio calculator takes two ratios and scales both sides so that their ratios are equal.
 Values will be rounded for better viewing.
-This program was primarily made for scaling pictures.
+This program was primarily made to get lower ratios of pictures.

+I found myself constantly looking at the width and height of pictures and then lowering their values to get a smaller ratio (for better viewing sizes in readme files), so I decided to make the process easier by creating this application that both calculates different ratios and gets the ratio without needing to download the image.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/100814612/167768320-b06cd149-2462-45af-9203-c34ea3c9f24a.png"><img>